 To maintain operational integrity, the architecture must move beyond simple "compatibility" toward a Unified Namespace.
 This is a strategy where the BAS acts as a high-speed data orchestrator, normalizing data from diverse multi-vendor equipment into a single, web-based source of truth.
 By utilizing an open-platform integration strategy, you can create efficiencies and reduce the hidden costs and delays associated with mapping points between incompatible systems.
 This ensures that as you add new cooling technologies, your operational visibility remains consistent.

-A modern approach uses "Predictive Orchestration."
-This involves equipment-to-control integration where the BAS monitors IT power load in real-time to anticipate heat.
-By utilizing advanced demand strategies, the cooling plant can modulate flow rates in coordination with the IT load.
+A modern approach collects data from multiple systems and sensors.
+This involves equipment-to-control integration where the BAS monitors controls cooling plant capacity, multiple temperature, humidity, and pressure sensors as well electric power data in real-time to maintain the data rack environment both effectively and energy efficiently.
+By utilizing advanced sequences of operations, the BAS system can control the cooling plant to modulate chilled water temperatures and water flow rates, as well as operate fan walls to modulate pressures in coordination with the IT load to maintain the critical data room rack/room environment.
 This helps the facility respond to competition by maintaining high performance standards and directly supporting the reliability of the high-performance computing (HPC) environment.

 Conclusion: Architecture as a Competitive Advantage